 This award honors a health services researcher in an early or middle phase of their career who has already made important contributions with work that respects the value of multidisciplinary health services science and that is likely to be highly influential in shaping practice and research for decades to come.
 The award is a framed citation and carries a cash prize of $5,000.

 As a clinician-investigator and former NIA K23 recipient, Dr. Huisingh-Scheetz has a specific interest in understanding the role of technology in advancing translational frailty science.
 Her work targets two areas of technology: accelerometry and voice-activated assistant devices.
 She studies how accelerometry-based mobility patterns relate to frailty and aging biomarkers and whether these devices can improve our understanding of frailty, enhance the frailty assessment and support frailty management.
-As a clinician, she established a novel frailty evaluation clinic in 2011, the Successful Aging and Frailty Evaluation™ (SAFE) clinic, in which she assesses and manages frailty in all referred patients and support their caregivers.
+As a clinician, she established a novel frailty evaluation clinic in 2011, the Successful Aging and Frailty Evaluation™ (SAFE) clinic, in which she assesses and manages frailty in all referred patients and supports their caregivers.

 She has published about the challenges of frailty implementation, produced national reference data for frailty measures, and created frailty assessment and training tools to support clinical frailty integration.
 She also developed a new technology-based program called “EngAGE” that leverages a voice-activate assistant (e.g., Alexa Echo Show) to deliver long-term exercise and socialization support to frail adults while empowering their caregivers, a project conducted in partnership with NORC at the University of Chicago and Orbita, Inc. She is currently leading a randomized-controlled trial testing EngAGE’s efficacy on physical and social function among multimorbid, homebound, African American older adults.